stleerh/documents/blogs/dns_tracking/dns_tracking.md

 ## A quick tour in the UI

-Once `DnsTacking` feature enabled, the Console plugin will automatically adapt to provide additionnal filters and show informations across views.
+Once `DnsTacking` feature enabled, the Console plugin will automatically adapt to provide additional filters and show informations across views.

 Open your OCP Console and move to
 `Administrator view` -> `Observe` -> `Network Traffic` page as usual.

 Three new filters, `DNS Id`, `DNS Latency` and `DNS Response Code` will be available in the common section:

 ![dns filters](./images/dns_filters.png)

 The first one will allow you to filter on a specific DNS Id to correlate with your query.

 ![dns id](./images/dns_id.png)

 The second one helps to identify potential performance issues by looking at DNS resolution latency.

 ![dns latency more than](./images/dns_latency_more_than.png)

 The third filter surfaces DNS response codes, which can help detect errors or unauthorized resolutions.

 ![dns rcode](./images/dns_response_code.png)

 ### Overview

 New graphs will be introduced in the `advanced options` -> `manage panels` popup:

 ![advanced options 1](./images/advanced_options1.png)